Depression and the new science of sprituality

 Signs of depression include lack of energy, sleeplessness, insomnia, weight gain or loss, lack of interest and/or absence of feelings of joy, feelings of worthlessness and thoughts of self-harm.
 For a quick self-test, click here.

 Those who went before us viewed these symptoms as a spiritual disorder or evidence of demonic possession.
 But many millions now live under the power of the diagnosis of depression, taking addictive pyschoactive drugs to treat it.
-Depression and the new science of spirituality.

 Indeed, the DSM lV’s array of pyschiatric diagnoses keeps expanding.
 “The new diagnosis of somatic symptom disorder seems to confirm that psychiatry will stick a diagnostic label on anything that appears in any way deviant.”